 The protection, safety and wellbeing of children and young people is the highest priority for the Department of Education.
-Feeling safe is a critical foundation for a child’s learning and wellbeing.
+Feeling safe is a critical foundation for a child’s learning, development and wellbeing.

 Australian Child Maltreatment Study found that child maltreatment is widespread among Australians.
 28.5% of Australians aged 16–65 have experienced sexual abuse as a child.
 Among young people 16–25 years old, the figure is also high, at 25.7%.
 This means that child sexual abuse is still occurring in our communities and many children and young people are being harmed.

 This page has information for parents and carers on what they can do to help prevent child sexual abuse and how to respond when any harm has occurred.